Jstd-env is a helper script that should help writing and running tests as much quickly and easy as possible.

 curl https://github.com/kunik/jstd-env/raw/master/install.sh | sh

-running the installation script it will try to install needed files to directories they represent.
+By running first two commands you sets global variables _SBIN_DIR and _BIN_DIR in your environment.
+If they are set before running the installation script it will try to install needed files to directories they represent.

 Of course both of directories should exist and be writable.
-Also, _BIN_DIR
+Also, _BIN_DIR should be in your PATH variable.

-should be in PATH
+Why the _BIN_DIR should be in PATH variable?

 PATH variable is a bit magic: it consists of a series of colon-separated absolute paths that are stored in plain text files.
 Whenever a user types in a command at the command line that is not built into the shell or that does not include its absolute path and then presses the Enter key, the shell searches through those directories, which constitute the user's search path, until it finds an executable file with that name.

-How to add directory to my PATH
+How to add directory to my PATH?

 In your home directory there should be file with name .profile.
 This file is executed by your shell every time you log in.
 You need to add something like this in the end of this file:

-# set PATH so it includes user's private bin if it exists if [ -d "$HOME/bin" ] ; then PATH="$HOME/bin:$PATH" fi
+# set PATH so it includes user's private bin if it exists

 What if .profile does not exist in my home?